RussAbbott/pylog/README.md

 <dl>
 <dt>From the <a href="http://www.swi-prolog.org/features.html">SWI-Prolog website</a></dt>
 <dd> SWI-Prolog is a versatile implementation of the <a href="https://en.wikipedia.org/wiki/Prolog">Prolog language</a>.
 Although SWI-Prolog gained its popularity primarily in education, its development is mostly driven by the needs for application development.
 This is facilitated by a rich interface to other IT components by supporting many document types and (network) protocols as well as a comprehensive low-level interface to C that is the basis for high-level interfaces to C++, Java (bundled), C#, Python, etc (externally available).
-Data type extensions such as dicts and strings as well as full support for Unicode and unbounded integers simplify smooth exchange of data with other components.<br><br>
+Data type extensions such as dicts and strings as well as full support for Unicode and unbounded integers simplify smooth exchange of data with other components.<br /><br />
 SWI-Prolog aims at scalability.
 Its robust support for multi-threading exploits multi-core hardware efficiently and simplifies embedding in concurrent applications.
 Its Just In Time Indexing (JITI) provides transparent and efficient support for predicates with millions of clauses.</dd>
 </dl>